vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 kubectl version
 ```

-Next we will copy the .kube config file from the VEBA appliance to the local workstation.
-You will need to know the IP address and root password of the deployed VEBA appliance and also verify that ssh has been enabled.
+Next we will copy the `.kube/config` file from the VEBA appliance to the local workstation.
+You will need to know the IP address and root password of the deployed VEBA appliance and also verify that SSH has been enabled.
 These parameters will have been set during the VEBA appliance deployment.
 Once the config file is copied locally, we will export it so that it becomes the default `kubectl` config file.
-You can switch which Kubernetes cluster `kubectl` points at by changing the "export KUBECONFIG" file link.
-This example creates a "veba" folder to store the config file in and uses scp to copy the file from the VEBA appliance.
+You can switch which Kubernetes cluster `kubectl` points at by changing the `export KUBECONFIG` file link.
+This example creates a "veba" folder to store the config file in and uses `scp` to copy the file from the VEBA appliance.
 Replace <VEBA IP> below with the VEBA appliance IP address.
 You will be prompted for the VEBA appliance root password.

 ```